-The Thelma Swann Johnson Memorial Endowed Scholarship was established in 2001 in memory of his wife, Thelma Swann Johnson.
-The scholarship will be awarded to a sophomore who has maintained a 3.00 or better GPA and has enrolled full-time in a two-year program.
+The Thelma Swann Johnson Memorial Endowed Scholarship was established in 2001 by Harry Johnson in memory of his wife, Thelma Swann Johnson.
+The scholarship is awarded to a sophomore who has maintained a 3.00 or better GPA and has enrolled full-time in a two-year program.
 The recipient must have participated in multiple activities during the first year at DCC, exemplified leadership within the community and at the College, and exhibited great determination and will to succeed.